agundry/rps_financial/README.md

 # Dev setup

 Make sure docker and docker-compose are installed, then in the root directory run `docker-compose up -d` to initialize the database.

+### Single local instance

+Assuming the local db is already running

+`go mod download`

+`make`

+`./bin/rps_financial -config config/local-config.yml`

+### Local Kubernetes Cluster via Docker Image

+Start up minikube with docker driver

+`minikube start --driver=docker`

+Next, check what the host machine ip is in minikube

+`minikube ssh "host host.docker.internal"`

+You'll need to set the `addresses` ip for the mysql-service endpoint to this value in `local-k8s-deployment.yml`

+Create the kubernetes cluster

+`kubectl apply -f deploy/local-k8s-deployment.yml`

+The services should have started automatically

+Start a tunnel for the kubernetes service url

+`minikube service rps-financial-service --url`

+Test curl

+`curl <url>/expenses`